keskiju/autocomplete-java/README.md

 ## Tips

 At first, compile all your classes using your favorite build tool, and start your app.
-While editing java source files, lint and compile classes automatically with [linter-javac](https://atom.io/packages/linter-javac), and the autocomplete-java package will refresh changed classes automatically on save.
+While editing java source files, lint and compile changed classes automatically with [linter-javac](https://atom.io/packages/linter-javac) using the -d switch, and the autocomplete-java package will refresh changed classes automatically on save.
 You can also reload changed classes automatically in JVM with [spring-loaded](https://github.com/spring-projects/spring-loaded) or some other JVM agent.
 This way you can develop your app while the app is running.

 NOTE: Linter-javac performs currently ok only on small projects ([linter-javac#38](https://github.com/AtomLinter/linter-javac/issues/38), [linter-javac#44](https://github.com/AtomLinter/linter-javac/issues/44)).
 On a larger project you might want to use some other tool to compile your files on save instead of linter-javac, at least for now.